NSO-developer/nso-gitbook/development/advanced-development/developing-services/services-deep-dive.md

 NSO Service Manager is responsible for providing the functionality of the common service interface, requiring no additional user code.
 This interface is the same for classic and nano services, whereas nano services further extend the model.

-## Services and Transactions <a href="#ch_svcref.trans" id="ch_svcref.trans"></a>
+## Transactions and Service Lock <a href="#ch_svcref.trans" id="ch_svcref.trans"></a>

-NSO calls into Service Manager when accessing actions and operational data under the common service interface, or when the service instance configuration data (the data under the service point) changes.
+NSO calls into Service Manager when accessing common service interface actions and operational data, or when the service instance data (the data under the service point) changes.
 The Service Manager then orchestrates the execution and provisioning of the requested operation.

-All service (and corresponding device configuration data) changes are processed inside a transaction.
-The Service Manager related parts are further described in [Transactions](../../core-concepts/transactions.md#transaction-commit).
+All service and corresponding device configuration changes are processed inside a transaction as detailed in [Transactions](../../core-concepts/transactions.md#transaction-commit).
+When a transaction is applied, NSO takes the necessary service locks and runs the service mapping code.

+Service lock (denoted as `service write-lock` in progress trace) is a special lock type for serializing service processing.
+It avoids certain types of races in non-thread-safe mapping code and transaction conflicts.

+When Service Manager needs to process a service instance, it looks up the instance service type.
+It checks if the type conflicts any of the other service types that are currently running; either a previously detected service conflict or a statically configured one (see [Automatic Retries](../../core-concepts/nso-concurrency-model.md#d5e8528) and output of **show services scheduling conflict**).
+In case of conflict, NSO waits for the conflicting services to finish before continuing.

+The service lock concerns services in different transactions, services in the same transaction always run serially.
+Additionally, the service lock does not allow the same service instance to run concurrently from multiple transactions.

 ## Service Callbacks <a href="#ch_svcref.cbs" id="ch_svcref.cbs"></a>